JD Vance: the 'never Trump guy' who's about to become vice-president

 From venture capital to politics

-In 2017 Vance returned to Ohio and continued to work in venture capital.
+In 2017, Vance returned to Ohio and continued to work in venture capital.
 He and his wife Usha, whom he met at Yale, have three children - Ewan, Vivek and Mirabel.

-His rhetoric shifted, and he spent less time talking about the failures of hillbillies and more about elites and Democrats.
-He began appearing on Fox News but also on fringier political outlets.
-Many of the controversial clips resurfacing now date from around the time his Senate campaign was starting to gain traction.
+His rhetoric shifted, and he spent less time talking about the failures of hillbillies and more about those of elites, the "woke" and Democrats.
+He began appearing on Fox News but also on fringier political outlets - including the right-wing Newsmax network and niche podcasts and YouTube channels.

 Where does he stand on the issues?

-Vance also sponsored legislation in March that would cut the Chinese government off from US capital markets if it did not follow international trade law.
+Vance also sponsored legislation in March 2024 that would cut the Chinese government off from US capital markets if it did not follow international trade law.

-He said the idea of the American Dream – "This very basic idea that you should be able to build a good life for yourself and your family in the country you call home" - was "under siege by the left".
+He argued the idea of the American Dream – "This very basic idea that you should be able to build a good life for yourself and your family in the country you call home" - was "under siege by the left".

 And he said that American involvement in Ukraine had "no obvious conclusion or even objective that we’re close to getting accomplished".